reselbob/JavaFuturesDemo/README.md

 java -version
 ```

 You'll get output similar to the following.
-If not, intall the Java SDK
+If not, [install the Java SDK](https://openjdk.org/install/).

 ```text
 openjdk version "21" 2023-09-19